BUYING MY SOUNDBANK / PATCHES:

 that's good.
 I would even put the HS next to Yamaha DX-7 in my museum of

 the best synths in history.
-I said in my review why
+I said in my writeup why

 DX-7 deserves such place.
 Hydra deserves its place, because it's one of the most